nvim-neorg/neorg/docs/ROADMAP.md

 	```
 	This will tell neorg to *replace* the core.neorgcmd module with this one.
 Should be obviously used with caution, but may prove very useful in the future for hotswapping modules with a small tradeoff in terms of stability.
 	Have no clue what the above code snippet does and want to learn?
 Read the [CREATING_MODULES.md document](/docs/CREATING_MODULES.md).

+	**DONE** (2021-04-08) - note that this addition may be unstable, and will be kept in the unstable branch for the time being.
 - [ ] Fix a bug in `core.keybinds`, where it's currently impossible to bind a certain event to a *new* keybind.
 - [ ] Create a `core.neorgcmd` module.
 This module will allow the use of the `:Neorg` command and will allow other modules to define their own custom functions to be executed in this command, e.g. `:Neorg my_custom_command`.
 Default commands will be `:Neorg list modules` to list currently loaded modules, `:Neorg install 'github/address'` to fetch a module from a shortened remote Github address, `:Neorg update all|modules|self` to update either the neorg plugin itself *and* the modules, just the modules or just the plugin.
 - [ ] Start work on a basic specification for the .norg file format.
 The name of this file format will be NFF-0.1 (Neorg File Format 0.1).
 The community will be asked about what they think before the specification is pushed (join the [discord](https://discord.gg/T6EgTAX7ht) if you haven't already).